tsgoff/rtl-haos/README.md

 It also functions as a **System Monitor**, reporting the host machine's health (CPU, RAM, Disk, Temp) and the live status of the radio dongle itself, giving you a complete view of your hardware's performance in one place.

-For a list of supported devices: https://github.com/merbanan/rtl_433
+For a list of supported wireless devices: https://github.com/merbanan/rtl_433